CogStack/CogStack-NiFi/docs/deploy/services.md

 The used configuration files for ElasticSearch and Kibana are provided in [`./services/elasticsearch/config/`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/elasticsearch/config) and [`./services/kibana/config/`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/kibana/config) directories respectively for [`OpenSearch`](https://opensearch.org/docs/latest/install-and-configure/configuration/) and [`OpenSearch Dashboard`](https://opensearch.org/docs/latest/dashboards/index/).

+### Security

+Please note that both ElasticSearch and Kibana use security module to manage user access permissions and roles.
+However, for production use, proper users and roles need to be set up otherwise the default built-in ones will be used and with default passwords.

+In the example deployment, the default built-in user credentials are used, such as:
+    - OpenSearch user: `admin` with pass `admin`.
+    - ElasticSearch user: `elastic` with pass `kibanaserver`

+For more details on setting up the security certificates, users, roles and more in this example deployment please refer to [`security`](security.md).

+### Indexing & Ingesting data

+Also note that in some scenarios a manual creation of index mapping may be a good idea prior to starting ingestion.
+Please look at Elasticsearch [mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) and OpenSearch [mapping](https://opensearch.org/docs/2.4/opensearch/mappings/) docs on how to create the mapping before ingesting.
+ <span style="color: red"><strong> IMPORTANT: not creating the mapping of an index will result in ElasticSearch/OpenSearch automatically map all field datatypes as string, making fields such as date/timestamps not incredibly  !</strong></span>

+A script `es_index_initializer.py` has been provided in [`./services/elasticsearch/scripts/`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/elasticsearch/scripts) directory to help with that.

 ## Jupyter Hub

 `jupyter-hub` service provides a single instance of Jupyter Hub to serve Jupyter Notebooks containers to users.In essence, the jupyter-hub container will spawn jupyter-singleuser containers for users, on the fly, as necessary.The settings applied to the jupyter-hub service in `services.yml` won't apply to the singleuser containers, please note that the singleuser containers and jupyter-hub container are entirely independent of one another.

-It exposes port `8888` on the container and binds to the same port on the host machine.
+It exposes port `8888` by default on the container and binds to the same port on the host machine.
 Since `jupyter-hub` is running in the `cognet` Docker network it has access to all services available within it, hence can be used to read data directly from Elasticsearch or query NLP services.

 For more information on the use and configuration of Jupyter Hub please refer to [the official Jupyter Hub documentation](https://jupyter.org/hub).